 3.2.
-Subscriber agrees that Themis may use subcontractors to fulfil its contractual obligations under the Agreement.
+As per Clause 9(a), Module 2, OPTION 2 of the Standard Contractual Clauses, Subscriber agrees that Themis may use subcontractors to fulfil its contractual obligations under the Agreement.
 Themis shall notify Subscriber from time to time of the identity of any Subprocessors engaged.
 If Subscriber (acting reasonably) objects to a new Subprocessor on grounds related to the protection of Subscriber Personal Data only, then without prejudice to any right to terminate the Agreement, Subscriber may request that Themis move the Subscriber Personal Data to another Subprocessor and Themis shall, within a reasonable time following receipt of such request, use reasonable endeavours to ensure that the original Subprocessor does not Process any of the Subscriber Personal Data.
 If it is not reasonably possible to use another Subprocessor, and Subscriber continues to object for a legitimate reason, either party may terminate the Agreement on thirty (30) days written notice.
 If Subscriber does not object within thirty (30) days of receipt of the notice, Subscriber is deemed to have accepted the new Subprocessor.

 3.3.
 Save as set out in clauses 3.1 and 3.2, Themis shall not permit, allow or otherwise facilitate Subprocessors to Process Subscriber Personal Data without Subscriber’s prior written consent and unless Themis: